The Things No One Tells You About The Digital Nomad Lifestyle

 Truth be told, this might also happen to you while traveling (category #2) too.
 Depending on where you’re at in the world, there may not be any other backpackers around.

-I traveled through South America in the low season, and there were many occasions where hostels were completely empty and no other backpackers to be found.
+I traveled through South America in the low season, and there were many occasions where hostels were completely empty and no other backpackers or digital nomads to be found.

 4. Most people won’t get what you’re doing